ripaclub/zf2-sphinxsearch-tool/README.md

 ...
 ```

-Suppose to wrap previous code in a controller console action (i.e., `sphinx xmlpipe2`), we can therefore use it as our `xmlpipe_command` to populate the Sphinx Search index.
+Suppose to wrap previous code in a controller console action (i.e. `sphinx xmlpipe2`), we can therefore use it as our `xmlpipe_command` to populate the Sphinx Search index.

 The `sphinx.config.php` of our project is: